Land Use Bylaw ReDesign

 What is a Land Use Bylaw?

-The Land Use Bylaw regulates development within Parkland County with a goal of ensuring that neighboring land uses are compatible.
+The Land Use Bylaw regulates development within Parkland County with a goal of ensuring that neighbouring land uses are compatible.
 The LUB is an important tool that the municipality has to ensure that local development aligns with the County’s vision.
 Land use regulations can help preserve prime agricultural lands, protect environmentally sensitive areas, support diverse economic growth and help families age in place within their community.

 To learn more, check out the video below!